-Parental obesity and autism risk in the childApril 7th, 2014 in Autism spectrum disorders /
+Parental obesity and autism risk in the childApril 7, 2014 in Medicine & Health / Autism spectrum disorders

 Several studies have looked at possible links between maternal obesity during pregnancy and the risk of developmental disorders in the child.
 However, paternal obesity could be a greater risk factor than maternal obesity, according to a new study from the Norwegian Institute of Public Health.